 And, in case it’s not obvious, I’m a bit of a dog person.
 Just a little bit, but I digress.

 Once You have the List – The Welcome Email

 You have the email address, now what?
 USE IT RESPONSIBLY!
 DELIVER WHAT YOU SAID YOU WOULD DELIVER.
 Start with a welcome email.

 In “A Beginner’s Guide to Successful Email Marketing,’ Nathan Hagen explains that

 “The initial follow-up email should be sent immediately as a way to introduce yourself and detail what you plan on doing with your new subscriber’s email address.”

 In other words, say hi and welcome them into your community.
 More importantly, if you’ve promised something, like a download or discount coupon, give it to the subscriber right away.

 Don’t make them wait.
-It’s rude, it and doesn’t serve you any practical purpose except to irritate your email subscriber, potentially prompting him or her to unsubscribe.
+It’s rude and doesn’t serve you any practical purpose except to irritate your email subscriber, potentially prompting him or her to unsubscribe.